Common Problems with Roof Shingles: Causes, Signs, and Fixes

 When it comes to protecting your home with a new roof, the quality of both the product and the installer matters.
 DaBella installs GAF Timberline HDZ asphalt shingles, which are available in a wide range of colors to complement any home exterior.

 As a GAF Master Elite roofing contractor, DaBella is part of an exclusive group representing only 2% of roofers in North America who have met GAF’s rigorous standards for licensing, insurance, ongoing professional training, and documented customer satisfaction.
-This certification gives homeowners access to GAF’s strongest warranty options, including the Golden Pledge Limited Warranty, which provides up to 50 years of material coverage and 25 years of workmanship coverage.
-To schedule your free roof replacement quote, contact DaBella at 844-DaBella.
+This certification gives you access to GAF’s strongest warranty options, including the Golden Pledge Limited Warranty (up to 50 years of material coverage and 25 years of workmanship).